Keith Hunter Jesperson: Victims

 Facial reconstruction of the unidentified woman found in 1993, who, Jesperson stated, was named "Carla".
-She was identified as 45-year old Patricia Skiple in 2022.
+She was identified as 45-year-old Patricia Skiple in 2022.

 Jesperson's first known victim was Taunja Bennett on 21 January 1990, near Portland, Oregon, United States.
 He introduced himself to Bennett at a bar and invited her to a house he was renting.
-After getting in an argument with Bennett, he strangled her to death with his hands and disposed of her body.
+After getting into an argument with Bennett, he strangled her to death with his hands and disposed of her body.

-On 30 August 1992, the currently-unidentified body of a woman Jesperson had raped and strangled was found near Blythe, California, United States.
-Jesperson gives the Jane Doe's name as Claudia.
+On 30 August 1992, the body of a woman Jesperson had raped and strangled was found near Blythe, California, United States.
+Jesperson gave the Jane Doe's name as Claudia.
+Later genetic genealogical research eventually identified her as Lydia Jane Wade McWhorter, who was missing from Texas.

 A month later, in Turlock, California, the body of Cynthia Lyn Rose was discovered.
 Jesperson claims Rose was a sex worker who entered his truck at a truck stop while he slept.
 His fourth victim was another sex worker, Laurie Ann Pentland of Salem, Oregon, whose body was found in November 1992.
 According to Jesperson, Pentland attempted to double the fee she charged for the sex he had been engaged in with her.
 She threatened to call the police, and he strangled her.

 Jesperson killed his next victim in June 1993 in Santa Nella, California.
 She was a previously unidentified woman named Patricia Skiple, who, he claimed, was named "Carla" or "Cindy".
 Police originally considered her death a drug overdose.
 In September 1994, another Jane Doe was found in Crestview, Florida.
-Jesperson had previously said that her name was Suzanne, and she was identified as Suzanne L. Kjellenberg on October 3, 2023.
-Jesperson's seventh victim was Angela Subrize, 21, who was killed in Cheyenne, Wyoming, on January 27, 1995.
+Jesperson had previously said that her name was Suzanne, and she was identified as Suzanne L. Kjellenberg on 3 October 2023.
+Jesperson's seventh victim was Angela Subrize, 21, who was killed in Cheyenne, Wyoming, on 27 January 1995.